kuhle2018/Kuhle2018/README.md

-## Hi there 👋
+## 👋🏾Hello, Fellow developers!👩🏾‍💻
-I'm Lindokuhle Moyakhe, a Software developer student with a strong foundation in Technical Support .
+- I'm Lindokuhle Moyakhe, a Software developer student with a strong foundation in Technical Support .
 I hold a NQL4 qualification in Technical Support, which i completed in 1year .I'm currently pursuing my passion for Software development and excited to apply my skills and knowledge in real-world projects.

 ## Skills and Technologies
 - Operating systems: Windows, Linux, macOS